 The core challenge when it comes to SERVICE OPERATION is to provide regular services while responding efficiently and effectively in a manner that will improve value for customers.
 Activities in the Service Operation should be well performed, controlled, and managed.

 Most services are delivered by several suppliers.
-One key challenge is to get a good grasp and deal with the end to end service with the factors that are externally supplied and handling process workflows throughout organizations.
-In addition, service providers must properly respond and effectively adapt to changes in demand needs of users as service demands changes.
+One key challenge is to get a good grasp and deal with the end-to-end service with the factors that are externally supplied and handling process workflows throughout organizations.
+In addition, service providers must properly respond and effectively adapt to changes in the demand needs of users as service demands changes.

 Choosing and using the best practices when it comes to Service Operation can help any organization to provide the following substantial benefits:

 1. Allow the organizations and end users to receive value from the services by minimizing downtime

 2. Decrease unexpected costs by effective management of service outages and identifying their underlying causes

 3. Allowing continuous enhancement and better investment decision making by offering operational results and information for decision support

 4. Achieve the organizational goals, especially in the security policy by ensuring that IT services will only be used by certified professionals